800-450-6118

 First, are you sure you have carpal tunnel syndrome?

 Wearing a wrist splint for carpal tunnel syndrome at night (called "nocturnal wrist splinting") is one of the best ways to treat this condition.
 But before you waste time and money treating carpal tunnel, make sure you have this progressive condition in the first place.
+Here are the symptoms you should have.

 Symptoms of carpal tunnel syndrome